-The District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion national origin, sex, pregnancy, sexual orientation, gender identity, age, disability, or genetic information.
-3 Inquiries on non-discrimination may be directed to4, who may be reached at5.
+The District is an equal opportunity employer and shall not discriminate on the grounds of race, color, religion, national origin, sex, pregnancy, sexual orientation, gender identity, age, disability, or genetic information.3

+Inquiries on non-discrimination may be directed to the Superintendent4, who may be reached at 833-938-71215.
 Any person may report sex discrimination, including sexual harassment, to the Title IX Coordinator in person or by using the mailing address, telephone number, or email address provided above.
 A report may be made at any time, including during non-business hours, and may be on the individual's own behalf or on behalf of another individual who is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment.